+The concentration of CgA is proportional to the tumor burden - the mass of the tumor.
 If concentrations of CgA are elevated prior to treatment and then fall, then treatment is likely to have been effective.
 If monitored levels begin to rise, then the person may have a recurrence of the tumor.

-There are currently no FDA-approved Chromogranin A tests.
-Those CgA tests that have been developed and validated by laboratories will all be slightly different, and their results will not be interchangeable.
-For this reason, if someone is having more than one CgA test performed (such as for monitoring), then the person's doctor will generally send each sample to the same laboratory.
+There are currently no FDA-approved chromogranin A tests.
+Those CgA tests that have been developed and validated by laboratories are all slightly different, and their results are not interchangeable.
+When monitoring a patient over time, CgA tests should be performed by the same laboratory so that values can be compared.

-This article was last reviewed on May 10, 2011. | This article was last modified on November 8, 2012.
+This article was last reviewed on December 17, 2015. | This article was last modified on December 17, 2015.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.